 Reporting for work having consumed alcohol; or used illegal or prohibited drugs, on or off-duty; or controlled substances at a time, or in such quantities, or in a manner that may impair work performance is prohibited.
 The covered employee may be tested for controlled substances at any time during his/her work day.
-Alcohol testing will be conducted just before, during or after performing safety-sensitive functions.
+Random and Reasonable Suspicion alcohol testing will be conducted just before, during or just after performing safety-sensitive functions.
+No covered employee shall consume alcohol within four (4) hours prior to the performance of safety-sensitive job functions.
+Each covered employee is prohibited from reporting to work or remaining on duty requiring the performance of safety-sensitive functions while having an alcohol concentration of 0.02 or greater regardless of when the alcohol was consumed.
+No covered employee shall consume alcohol for eight (8) hours following involvement in an accident or until he/she submits to the post-accident drug/alcohol test, whichever occurs first.

 For purposes of this policy, having any detectable level of an illegal or controlled drug, or alcohol with an alcohol concentration of .02 or greater, in one's system while covered by this policy will be considered to be a violation.
 Employees with an alcohol concentration of less than .04 will not be subject to discipline [other than removal from the job as stated in this policy].
 If an employee had multiple events where their BAC was between .02 and .039, the employee may be subject to discipline.